Creative Commons License 2024 Volume 11 Issue 1

 RESULTS AND DISCUSSION

 Different scientists have worked on the odonata fauna in Pakistan.
 A study was conducted on dragonflies’ fauna in Sindh in 2018 from March to October.
-They collected a total of 215 samples and documented 2 families, 5 genera, and 9 species [12], Similarly, a preliminary study on dragonflies’ fauna in district Sialkot was conducted in 2019.
+They collected a total of 215 samples and documented 2 families, 5 genera, and 9 species [12], similarly, a preliminary study on dragonflies’ fauna in district Sialkot was conducted in 2019.
 A total of 185 dragonfly specimens were collected, and 10 species of dragonflies were recorded, divided into 7 genera and 2 families.
-Those species were Orthetrum pruinosum, Orthetrum sabina, Pantala flavescens, Crocothemis erythraea, Crocothemis survilia, Acisoma panorpoids, Anax indicus, Hemianax ephippiger, Neurothemis fluctuans, and Acisoma variegatum.
+Those species were O. pruinosum, O. sabina, P. flavescens, Crocothemis erythraea, C. survilia, A. panorpoids, Anax indicus, Hemianax ephippiger, Neurothemis fluctuans, and A. variegatum.
 The first six species show a resemblance to the species identified in our current data [11].
 Several researchers had worked on Several individuals have worked on odonata distribution and documentation in KPK, Pakistan.
 The Odonata survey was done in Swabi, Khyber Pakhtunkhwa, Pakistan, between 2015 and 2016.
 The investigation discovered 23 species across 15 genera and 3 families.
 During the current study, comparable species of dragonflies were identified in Tehsil Babuzai, demonstrating a strong connection between the two studies [2].
 Similarly, another study determined the diversity of dragonflies in Tehsil Tangai of district Charsadda Khyber Pakhtunkhwa and found 02 families, 07 genera, and 11 species of the family Libellulidae and the family Gomphidae [13].
 In our study, 18 species were reported from two families and showed great resemblance with their study.
 Similarly, several studies have been carried out on the odonata fauna of District Swat In a study on the dragonfly fauna of Manglawar, Swat, researchers reported 11 species belonging to the ibellulidae family [3].
 In our current study, we recorded 17 species of the family Libellulidae, with the first 8 species showing a resemblance to our study.

 Another exploratory study was done in Swat from March to October with 200 specimens gathered from various habitats and belonged to five families [15].
 In this investigation, the Libellulidae family emerged as the leading group.
 Similarly, in our latest investigation, the family Libellulidae emerged as the leading family, indicating similarities with the previous study.